BodenmillerGroup/steinbock/docs/specs/file-types.md

 Object measurements (e.g., mean intensities, morphological features)

-CSV file with feature/channel name as column and object IDs as index
+CSV file with object IDs as index (`Object` column) and feature/channel names as columns

 !!! note "Combined object data"
     For data containing measurements from multiple images, a combined index of image name and object ID is used.